MWatty/Peaches-n-Green/README.md

 explore and easily showcasing what is available and what this website is about.
 This makes all elements of the website easily discoverable and aims to ensure the user can get to their desired destination within 3 clicks.
 The Header section also contains social media icons a very important element of all food related website, this encourages social media following and inturn icreses traffic to the website.
+(Took some time to place the social media icons where I wanted then had to research positioning within the jumbotron)

 The colouring, theme and terminology used throughout the website is consitent and should aim to act as a fingerprint for the website.
 The site owner aims to use the colours, themes and temminology as a fingerprint, returning vsitors know